The Complete, Digestible Guide to Google Ads Budgets

 If you have success here, check out some of these other strategies and grow your Display budget to create the perfect complementary network strategy.

 Let me begin with the following: if you run an ecommerce business and dynamic remarketing (remarketing ads that show site visitors the product or products they actually looked at on your website) isn’t set up, take the rest of your day to follow this guide.
 Future you will thank me from atop a pile of greenbacks.

 Really though.
-Remarketing is an essential component of AdWords.
+Remarketing is an essential component of Google Ads.
 Every business in every vertical can gain from its use.

 An easy way to determine your initial remarketing budget is to calculate the percentage of conversions that come from returning site visitors and then allocate that same percentage of your spend to remarketing.
 Too abstract?
 Let’s look at an example.

 Say your online candle store garnered 1,000 clicks last week and sold 100 of the finest non-GMO, wood-wick artisan candles last week on Google Ads, and 10 of them were purchased by returning visitors.
 Assigning 10% of your search budget to remarketing gives you the chance to bring the 900 non-converters back to your website.